 Following the race, the real prize was waiting to be picked up.
 The diamond had been set in the engagement ring and ready to be picked up by 12pm.
 I was cutting it close but I had to wait a few days for the jeweler to set the stone.

-The plan was to propose to my girlfriend at our alma mater and in the exact area we met on campus at Morgan State University Homecoming.
+The plan was to propose to my girlfriend at our alma mater at the exact place we met on campus at Morgan State University Homecoming.
 Not quite as simple when your girlfriend is mad at you, isn’t liking what her hair is doing that day and doesn’t want to attend homecoming.
-But I enlisted her friends to by any means necessary to get her in place.
+I enlisted her friends to get her on campus by any means necessary.

 As the sun started to set and the crowd lessened, it was time to put an exclamation mark on the biggest decision of my life.
 Now my mind was made up and I had the ring, it was time to place the decision before her.
 I decided to bring my kids along in true cool dad fashion.
 I introduced them to my campus for the first time.
 I showed them the places I would frequent and the places where I learned on campus.